Top 8 Largest Snakes in Africa

 8. Cape Cobra

 Naja Nivea, known as the yellow snake, is one of the largest snakes in Africa.
-It is one of the most vicious and smallest in the cobra family and inhabits a wide habitat across Southern Africa.
+It is one of the most vicious and smallest in the cobra family, inhabiting a wide habitat across Southern Africa.

 Its coloring varies greatly from yellow to golden-brown, dark brown, and black.
 Although colors and markings depend on geographical location, it is possible to see almost all color varieties in one location.
 Individuals also exhibit varying degrees of black or pale stippling and blotches.